kwikteam/phy-doc/docs/install.md

 use_app('ipynb_webgl')
 ```

-In the near future we'll work particularly on this, so that you can use phy in the browser without installing the software or downloading the data.
+In the future this will be developed further, so that you can use phy in the browser without installing the software or downloading the data.